 “It doesn’t have to be today, or even tomorrow,” she told me.
 “But you need to chase that path, and instead of dwelling on how horrible it will be, find solutions.
 Say he might have memory loss.
 Okay, find some brain exercises that have proven effective for Alzheimer’s patients.
 Things like that.”

 “I think so too.
 You’re a helper.
 You have been for at least as long as I’ve known you.
 That desire to take action, to do something to make things better is your best ally right now.
 Especially after Stan’s diagnosis.
 However it turns out.”

+She nodded.
 “There are.
 One way is to encourage him to feel whatever losses he might have.
 Loss is like a wound, and grief can be considered the healing element.
 The bigger his loss, the longer it might take for him to heal, so expect him to be down for a while.”

 “You mean could it make him suicidal?”